lizmat/articles/its-time-to-rak-4.md

 ## More on the haystack

-Apart from specifying paths after the pattern, there is also a `--paths=path1,path2` argument.
+Apart from specifying paths after the pattern, there is also a `--paths` argument.
 This is supposed to contain a comma separated list of paths.
 So these two invocations are equivalent:
 ```
 # Search in the "lib" and "doc" directories
 $ rak foo lib doc
 $ rak foo --paths=lib,doc
 ```
-The `--paths` argument allows you to save a set of paths with a shortcut (as we've seen in [Customizing your options](https://dev.to/lizmat/its-time-to-rak-part-2-18ha).
+The `--paths` argument allows you to save a set of paths with a shortcut (as we've seen in [Customizing your options](https://dev.to/lizmat/its-time-to-rak-part-2-18ha)).

-You can also store filenames and/or paths in a file, and specify that file to be taken as the haystack specification: the `--paths-from=filename` and `--files-from=filename` options.
-Each line of the specified file, will be taken as either a file or path specification.
+You can also store filenames and/or paths in a file, and specify that file to be taken as the haystack specification: the `--paths-from=filename` and `--files-from=filename` arguments.
+Each line of the specified file will be taken as either a file or path specification.
 The difference in handling is that if a file is specified on a line with `--paths-from`, it is accepted.
 If a directory is specified on a line with `--files-from`, then it will be ignored as not being a file.
 And either of these take `-` to mean to read from STDIN.

 For open source developers, the `--under-version-control` argument may be of use.
 When used in a git repository, it will set up the haystack with all the files that are under version control.